How Much Of A Beating Can These High-Quality Room Dividers Take?

 Frankly, our competitors often say our product is overbuilt, but we disagree, and for some very good reasons.
 Each divider has self-leveling ball bearing casters, so when somebody is moving it across the floor, it rises and dips along with the changes in the floor.
 And there’s no such thing as a perfectly level floor.

 We also use 14 gauge steel, not aluminum.
 Our end frame and gusset plates add great stability and strength.
 And each freestanding units, corner caster has a load level of 200 pounds.

 We use full-length hinges, and that’s very important for safety.
 The style of hinge we use is based on one that was originally designed for a piano lid, and we have adapted the concept for our room dividers.
 This type of hinge evenly distributes the weight of the cover, so it doesn’t place a strain on any of part, regardless of where it was lifted.
 To make sure it will always hold up, we strengthen its connection to the panel with screws placed every four inches.
 The hinges on our longest and tallest unit, 8′ H X 24′ W, has 550 connecting points just along the hinges alone.

 We also use powder coated paint, which is denser than regular paint and resists scratches.

 Overbuilt?
 We’d beg to differ, and so should you.

-If you like what you’ve seen, or have additional questions, contact our non-commissioned representatives at 800-553-0110, by email at email@example.com, or on Live Chat, and we will answer your questions ASAP.
+If you like what you’ve seen, or have more questions, contact our non-commissioned representatives at 800-553-0110, by email at firstname.lastname@example.org, or on Live Chat, and we will answer your questions ASAP.